 (Adds cash prices, updates futures prices)

-The front-month contract, which posted a 2012 high of $3.546per million British thermal units last Tuesday, had climbednearly 20 percent in the last two weeks as traders anticipatedthe season's first cold snap.
+The front-month contract, which posted a 2012 high of $3.546per million British thermal units early last week, has climbed22 percent in a little over two weeks as traders anticipated apick-up in demand this week from the season's first cold snap.

-Early Hub differentials were pegged at about 14 cents underNYMEX, little changed from Friday morning levels.
+Early Hub differentials were pegged at about 21 cents underNYMEX, down from a 15-cent discount on Tuesday.

 Day-ahead prices for gas on the Transco pipeline at the NewYork citygate